codemachin/TotalSolutions/README.md

 	3) User can filter tickets based on which are open or closed.
 	4) While creating a ticket an user can upload any file upto 20 MB that best describes his query.
 	5) Clicking on a particular ticket will open the query view where user can see all the original question and answer.
-	6) Users can download his uploaded file at the time of query creation.
+	6) Users can download the file uploaded by him, at the time of query creation.
 	7) User will be able to reply to messages and send message himself in a chat like beautiful interface.
 	8) User can reset password securely if he forgets it.